Contact: Kelsey Davenport, Director for Nonproliferation Policy, (202) 463-8270 x102

 On April 5, 2009, after repeated warnings from the United States, Japan and South Korea, Pyongyang test-fired a modified Taepo Dong-2 three-stage rocket, ostensibly as part of its civilian space program.
 The UN Security Council issued a presidential statement April 13 calling the test a violation of Resolution 1718, and expanded sanctions on North Korean firms shortly afterwards.
 North Korea responded on April 14, declaring that it would no longer participate in the six-party talks and that it would no longer be bound by any of the previous agreements reached in the discussions.

-Since the last round of talks, each of the parties involved have at times called for their resumption.
+Since the last round of talks, each of the parties involved has at times called for their resumption.
 In December 2010, China, Japan, South Korea and the United States called for an emergency session of the six-party talks.
 In 2014, a North Korean special envoy told Russian President Vladimir Putin that North Korea would be ready to resume the six-party talks.
-China has continued to call from their resumption, as recently as February 2017.
+China has continued to call from their resumption, as recently as August 2017.
 However, there has been little progress towards continuing the six-party talks recently.

 Research by Xiaodon Liang